algobulls/algobulls_help_site/docs/member/paperback.md

 # Paper Trading and Backtesting

+<iframe width="560" height="315" src="https://www.youtube.com/embed/wc0h930E1AU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 You can view and manage all your strategies of Paper Trading and Backtesting here.

-The ...(Ellipsis) to the right give some navigation options, like switching to [Portfolio](member/portfolio.md) or jumping to Paper Testing.
+The ...(Ellipsis) to the right give some navigation options, like switching to [Portfolio](portfolio.md) or jumping to Paper Testing.

 ![PTB](imgs/ptb-1.png)